 I’ll get to the answer in a moment.
-But first, a story.
+First, a story.

 For years (basically my entire 20s and a good part of my 30s), I slept on the lumpiest, thinnest, most uncomfortable mattresses you can imagine.

 Sleeping was not particularly sound nor particularly comfortable.
-Drifting in and out of consciousness, I tried to navigate around the bumpiest, thinnest spots and position myself so as to minimize repercussions for my neck and back the next day.
+Drifting in and out of consciousness, I tried to navigate around the bumpiest, thinnest spots and position myself so as to minimize next-day repercussions for my neck and back.

 I didn’t consider the situation optimal…but I also didn’t really care and tolerated it without too much thought.
 My priorities and attention were elsewhere.

-Then, a couple of years ago, I found myself in a relationship with someone who has like the BIGGEST, BEST…mattress possible.
+Then, a couple of years ago, I found myself in a relationship with someone who had like the BIGGEST, BEST…mattress possible.
 So I married him.